CMakePP/CMakePPLang/docs/source/developer/function.rst

    foo(3 TRUE)

-It bears mentioning that CMakePP functions can be variadic and they can be overloaded for different numbers/types of positional arguments.
+It bears mentioning that functions in the CMakePP language can be variadic and they can be overloaded for different numbers/types of positional arguments.

 Implementation
 ==============

 Like C++, each overload of a function is actually mapped to a unique name.
-The process of mapping overloads to unique names is called name mangling.
+The process of mapping overloads to unique names is called **name mangling**.
 It is the mangled name that is returned from `cpp_function`.
-Hence when a user does:
+Hence, when a user
+does:

 .. code-block:: cmake